aryachndrn/Rock-paper-scissors/README.md

-Rock paper scissor random game generator using python
+A simple Rock paper scissor random game generator using python and also in html